A guide to early March Madness: NCAA conference tournaments get going this week

 Team to beat: Playing its final season in the OVC before departing for the Missouri Valley Conference, Murray State has only two losses this season, and one of them was at No. 5 Auburn.
 The Racers also won their four games against conference foes Belmont and Morehead State — their two closest competitors in the standings and the only other two OVC teams with winning records — by an average of 17.5 points.
 K.J.
 Williams (18.2 points, 8.5 rebounds per game) is one of the nation’s top big men, while Tevin Brown (16.4 ppg) and Justice Hill (13 points, 5.1 assists per game) shore up the backcourt.

 Watch out for: Belmont (which also is leaving for the Missouri Valley) has lost only three games since Dec.
-2, and two of them were to Murray State.
-The Bruins shoot a national-best 61.4 percent from two-point range.
-Morehead State, which lost four of six to end the regular season, features Johni Broom, whose 22 double-doubles rank third nationally.
-He also averages 3.97 blocks per game (third in the nation).
+2, and two of them were against Murray State.
+The Bruins shoot a national-best 61.5 percent from two-point range.
+Morehead State, which lost four of six to end the regular season, features Johni Broome, whose 22 double-doubles rank third nationally.
+He also averages 4.0 blocks per game (third in the nation).

 Big South